aha999/DownloadButtons/README.md

-# DownloadButtons
+# Download Buttons

-Information on locations of app store Download buttons
+Download buttons, that you can use in your projects.

 ## F-Droid